This post contains affiliate links. Read the full disclosure here.

 Option 1: Take the bus

 You can take the Airlink express bus from Edinburgh Airport to the city center.
-It will drop you off at Waverley Bridge railway station.
+The Airlink 100 bus will drop you off at St. Andrews Square in the city center.

-The trip takes about 25 minutes and single tickets cost £ 4.50 for adults and £ 2.00 for a child.
-Return ticket sets are available for £ 7.50 and £ 2.70 respectively.
-Buses run about every 10 minutes.
+The trip takes about 25 minutes and single tickets cost £ 5.50 for adults and £ 2.75 for a child.
+Return ticket sets are available for £ 8.00 and £ 4.00 respectively.
+Buses run about every 10 minutes during the day and every 30 minutes in the middle of the night.

 Option 2: Take the tram